 - TRAINING – Full training in Citizens Advice interviewing skills, use of the Citizens Advice information system, and social policy work – in context of the aims, principles and equal opportunities policies of Citizens Advice.

-- SUPPORT – From the Bureau Manager, Session Supervisor and Tutor, as well as from a team of friendly and professional colleagues.
+- SUPPORT – From the Chief Officer, Session Supervisor and Training Supervisor, as well as from a team of friendly and professional colleagues.

 - FULFILLMENT – In helping members of the community who may need advice or advocacy, information or representation, guidance or support.
 Enhancing and updating your knowledge and skills through use of a constantly updated information system.
 Furthering your career.